+The whole "who paved the way?" argument is tired, we know.
 Without intention to cause a fan war, we’ve compiled a list of some of the best K-pop songs out there to showcase how varied the genre really is.
 These songs have been chosen based on a combination of streams and the impact of the song or artist on the genre as a whole.

 More K-pop groups are touring the world than ever before, and the UK and Europe are becoming increasingly more common destinations.
-Right now you can get VIP tickets for Stray Kids and Taemin with Seat Unique!
+Right now you can get VIP tickets for Stray Kids and ENHYPEN with Seat Unique!

-No. 10: ‘Gangnam Style’ – PSY
+Buy K-pop VIP ticketsNo.
+10: ‘Gangnam Style’ – PSY

 It may seem like the obvious choice, but when talking about the most influential K-pop songs of all time, you can’t miss out ‘Gangnam Style.’
 Released in 2012, it was the perfect storm of catchy and kooky, with a music video to match that caused global virality on a scale no one had seen before.

-The choreography and the few English lyrics in the song like “ay, sexy lady” were heard around the world, leading the music video to be the first Youtube video to reach one billion views.
-Psy was already incredibly popular in South Korea before ‘Gangnam Style,’ but the song made him a true national treasure.
+The choreography and the few English lyrics in the song like “ay, sexy lady” were heard around the world, leading the music video to be the first YouTube video to reach one billion views.
+PSY was already incredibly popular in South Korea before ‘Gangnam Style,’ but the song made him a true national treasure.

-Buy Stray Kids VIP ticketsNo.
-8: ‘Abracadabra’ – Brown Eyed Girls
+No. 8: ‘Abracadabra’ – Brown Eyed Girls

 We’re taking it all the way back to 2009 for this one, a true throwback that continues to make fans nostalgic for the second generation of K-pop.
 This was when the genre was just starting to get worldwide attention, and the tropes of K-pop we know and love today were being defined.